A vaccine to prevent shingles, a common, painful skin disease, is available on the NHS to people in their 70s.

 How is shingles spread?

-You don't "catch" shingles – it comes on when there's a reawakening of chickenpox virus that's already in your body.
-The virus can be reactivated because of a range of issues, including advancing age, medication, illness or stress.
+You do not "catch" shingles – it comes on when there's a reawakening of chickenpox virus that's already in your body.
+The virus can be reactivated because of a range of issues, including advancing age, medicine, illness or stress.

 Anyone who has had chickenpox can get shingles.
 It's estimated that around 1 in 5 people who have had chickenpox go on to develop shingles.